William Rush (actor)

-William Edward Rush (born 6 July 1994) is a British actor, best known for his role in the BBC One school-based drama series Waterloo Road as Josh Stevenson.
+William Edward Rush (6 July 1994 – 17 December 2025) was an English actor and singer-songwriter.
+He was best known for portraying the role of Josh Stevenson in the BBC school-based drama series Waterloo Road (2009–2013).
+In 2016, Rush appeared as a contestant on the thirteenth series of The X Factor.

 Early life

+William Edward Rush was born on 6 July 1994 in Bury, Greater Manchester, to Andrew and Debbie Rush.
+His mother is also an actress.
+He had an older sister and a brother.

-Rush attended Bamford Academy and trained at Manchester School of Acting.
+Rush attended Bamford Academy and trained at the Manchester School of Acting.

 Career

-Rush started his career in Channel 4's Shameless, as a lad at an ice cream van, before being given a small part in BBC's Grange Hill, playing the role of Ali Duncan.
-He also appeared in The Street and Drop Dead Gorgeous.
+Rush started his career in BBC's Grange Hill playing the role of Ali Duncan, before being given a small part in Channel 4's Shameless as a lad at an ice cream van.
+He also appeared in Drop Dead Gorgeous and The Street.
 From 2009 to 2012, he played Josh Stevenson in Waterloo Road and made a guest appearance the following year.

 In 2016, Rush auditioned for series 13 of The X Factor and made it through to the six-chair challenge, the third of four elimination stages.

-Personal life

-Rush is the son of Coronation Street actress Debbie Rush and has an older sister, actress Poppy Rush, and a brother, Tom.
+Death

+On 17 December 2025, Rush died at Salford Royal Hospital at the age of 31.
+His mother announced the news of his death on Instagram the following day.